fiona-spencer/Obsidian-Notes/BLG151/Microbiology Notes/3 - Slide.md

 ## Bacterial Cell Enevlope

-**Cell envelope** - the plasma membrane and all of the surrounding layers externa to it
+**Cell envelope** - the plasma membrane and all of the surrounding layers external to it

 Includes
 1. Plasma membrane